Haldevel/liri-node-app/README.md

 ![Bands in Town search results](images/ScreenShot_4.png)

-Id the user selects <spotify-this-song> option, the program will prompt to enter a song's title,and will Spotify API to get the data of the top three tracks with this title:
+If the user selects  **spotify-this-song** option, the program will prompt to enter a song's title,and will Spotify API to get the data of the top three tracks with this title:

 ![Spotify search results](images/ScreenShot_6.png)

-If the user enters no title, three top "The Sign" Ace of Base tracks will be shown:
+If the user enters no title, three top *"The Sign" Ace of Base* tracks will be shown:

 ![Spotify default search results](images/ScreenShot_5.png)

-If the user picks <movie-this> option, the program will ask for the movie title to search and will use "Mr. Nobody" if the user enetyer nothing:
+If the user picks  **movie-this** option, the program will ask for the movie title to search and will use *"Mr. Nobody"* if the user enetyer nothing:

 ![OMDB Movie API default search results](images/ScreenShot_7.png)